-Metro staff has also completed a draft Urban Growth Report (UGR) that was presented to the Metro Council, MPAC and MTAC in July 2018.
+Metro staff has also completed a draft Urban Growth Report (UGR) that was presented to the Metro Council, MPAC and MTAC.
 The UGR demonstrates that the Council has the latitude to determine whether there is a regional need for any of the proposed UGB expansions.